Your Perfect Wedding Dance: How Many Lessons Do You Need?

 - 5 min read

-Here's a realistic breakdown, based on what we actually see with couples at different starting points.
+Here's a realistic breakdown based on what we actually see with couples at different starting points.

 Before any numbers make sense, it's worth naming the variables — because they matter more than anything else.

-Your song.
 A slow, three-minute waltz gives you more room than an upbeat Latin number with a key change in the middle.
 The structure, tempo, and emotional arc of your song shape the choreography — and therefore the timeline.
-We'll help you think this through, but it's worth knowing the song is a real variable.
+We'll help you think this through, but it's worth knowing that the song is a real variable.

-What "done" means for you.
 "We don't want to embarrass ourselves" is a completely different brief from "we want something our guests will talk about."
 Both are valid.
 They just require different amounts of time and different kinds of work.

-Starting from scratch
+Starting from Scratch

 Four to six lessons is typically enough for solid, polished choreography.